What’s next for cellulosic biofuels and the D3 RIN? – Part 1, The Market That Fizzled

 More legal costs

-That request was denied by EPA, which means the D3 RIN subsidy now remains the only mechanism to comply with the cellulosic biofuel mandate, and it must do that by rising in price to whatever level is necessary to stimulate enough additional cellulosic biofuel production to meet the mandate.
+That request was denied by EPA, which means the D3 RIN subsidy remains as the only mechanism to comply with the cellulosic biofuel mandate, and it must do that by rising in price to whatever level is necessary to stimulate enough additional cellulosic biofuel production to meet the mandate.
+That scares those obligated to pay the price, especially because the cellulosic biofuels market has a history of not delivering the necessary volume, and because the obligated parties bear the scars from having been victims of runaway RIN prices in the past.

 As shown on Figure 1, while the legal back-and forth continues on how to address the lack of a workaround, the D3 RIN price has been moving up in its now partially-bracketed range while the D5 RIN, and the other RINs, have been falling.
 Another round of legal work begins this week.

 What is happening on the ground in the cellulosic biofuels market?
-How high would the D3 RIN price need to go to to stimulate the currently mandated cellulosic biofuels growth?
+How high would the D3 RIN price need to go to stimulate the currently mandated cellulosic biofuels growth?
 With the cellulosic waiver credit currently off the table, what other workarounds might prevent runaway D3 RIN prices?
-And what are the chances those workarounds will be implemented?

 Recommendation Get Hoekstra Research Report 10